 Apple rejected the app because of “4.2 Minimum Functionality”.
 Sadly I did not know that this is possible.
 But that is not where I stopped.
 I tried to trick the reviewer by adding example content into the app, so that it looks more alive on first install.
 Also made that the cloud backup menu-item is visible even if the user has no premium bought, to make clear that there is one more hidden feature (if someone skipped the premium feature text..).

 Second try and got rejected again for the same reason.

-This is also the point where I decided that the project will end.
-OK I'm a little bit salty about it, because I wanted to see the app in the App Store ;)
+This is also the point when I decided that the project will end.
+I’m a little bit salty about that, because I wanted to see the app in the App Store ;)

 - Intro views for users, only rendered once.

 - Main list with the connections of the user.

 - Fuzzy search to find them.